- Fee assured

 During my training I completed fellowships at Imperial College London Hospital NHS Trust and Royal Marsden Hospital NHS Foundation Trust and prior to starting in Southampton, worked as a Consultant at The Royal Marsden Hospital providing bladder, prostate, renal and testicular services.

 I am active in cancer research and am leading prostate cancer research trials in Southampton.
-This includes the INDEX study for focal ablation and studies of the ADx bladder assay a non invasive urine test for bladder cancer.
+This included the INDEX study for focal ablation and studies of the ADx bladder assay a non invasive urine test for bladder cancer.

 I have presented my own outcome data at national and international urology conferences including European Robotic Urology Symposium where I was awarded a prize for the best presentation.
 During my time at The Royal Marsden I also performed the first UK series of robotic retroperitoneal lymph node dissections for post chemotherapy testicular cancer patients.